HoTT/HoTT-2023/local-information.md

 ### Venue

-The conference will take place in the **Giant Eagle Auditorium**, room number A51 in CMU's **Baker Hall** building.
+The conference will take place in **Porter Hall 100** on CMU's campus.

 ### Travel from the Airport

-The cheapest way to get to Pittsburgh from the airport is the [28x bus line](https://www.portauthority.org/pdfs/28X.pdf), which stops close to the CMU Campus (Stop MOREWOOD AVE AT FORBES AVE FS) and the Shadyside Inn (Stop FIFTH AVE OPP AIKEN AVE).
+The cheapest way to get to Pittsburgh from the airport is the [28X bus line](https://www.portauthority.org/pdfs/28X.pdf), which stops close to the CMU campus (Stop MOREWOOD AVE AT FORBES AVE FS) and a 15-minute walk from the Hyatt House (Stop FIFTH AVE OPP AIKEN AVE).
+Alternatively, you can arrive directly at the Hyatt House from the airport by transferring from the 28X to one of several other buses.

 There is also the possibility to book a [SuperShuttle](https://www.supershuttle.com/locations/pittsburgh-pit/) in